English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 What happens with a ball without dimples?
 Could we do

-better with ridges or groves instead of shallow cavities?
+better with ridges or grooves instead of shallow cavities?

 Dimples make the difference.
 The player can hit a dimpled ball more than twice as far as a smooth ball.